Asian Squat vs Slav Squat: A Deep Dive Into Origins, Techniques, and Advantages

 Potential Downsides of Asian & Slav Squats

-While deciding between the Asian squat vs Slav squats, both have many benefits but there are some potential downsides that they may present to those who regularly perform them—these include development of hip issues, cutting off blood supply to the leg and knee osteoarthritis.
+While deciding between the Asian squat and the Slav squat, it’s important to note that both offer many benefits but also have potential downsides for those who regularly perform them.
+These risks include developing hip issues, cutting off blood supply to the leg, and knee osteoarthritis.

 Can Exacerbate Hip issues—it has been observed from Hockey goalkeepers who spend long periods of time in a squatting position, developing hip conditions even though their knee positions may contribute to this in some way.